A SHOT-BY-SHOT ANALYSIS

 If I pay attention to the licenses here, it's to point out the black and white inversion that happens with the blow-out, not to try to figure out anything to do with the numbers.

-It's difficult to tell anything about the license plates with long shots of the car in the American southwest.
-Long shots of the car arriving at Beardsley we definitely ahve the dark 17459 plates.
+It's difficult to tell anything about the license plates with long shots of the car in the supposed American southwest (South Dakota).
+Long shots of the car arriving at Beardsley we definitely have the dark 17459 plates.

-The license plate number at Beardsley is different from Climax, which would be appropriate for license renewal (6 months have passed), and is the same as it will be when they stop for gas and Humbert goes to the rest room, but it is also the same as it will be at film's end though time has marched on to at least 1958.
+The license plate number at Beardsley is different from Climax, which would be appropriate for license renewal (6 months have passed), and is the same as it will be when they stop for gas and Humbert goes to the rest room, but it is also the same as it will be at film's end though time has marched on by a couple of years.

 The car, by the way, is a Ford Country Sedan, 1957 model.